The 2020/21 winter semester will be a tough nut to crack!

 In buildings and also on campus, it is important to ensure that people have as little direct contact with each other as possible or that their contact is reduced to a minimum.
 Contact in rooms of the university, during breaks or other activities is to be kept to a minimum.
 Physical contact, such as shaking hands is to be avoided.

-It is recommended, if possible, to take a break from wearing a mouth and nose covering or surgical mask after 3 hours (75 minutes in case of FFP2 masks), ideally for a period of at least 30 minutes.
+It is recommended, if possible, to take off the mask after 3 hours (75 minutes in case of FFP2 masks), ideally for a period of at least 30 minutes.

 In order to protect against infection, interiors should be supplied with as much fresh air as possible.
 This is one of the most effective methods of removing potentially viral aerosols from indoor spaces.